fptmark/schema2rest/README.md

     Only allowed inside an entity defintion but not a field definition.
 This defines what operations the dashboard can perform on the entity
                     %% @operations [ "read", "delete" ]

+- @labels
+    Only allowed inside an entity defintion but not a field definition.
+This defines what labels will be shown
+                    %% @labels { title: "Accounts", buttonLabel: "Manage Accounts", description: "Manage Accounts" }
+        Note: by default, title will be the entity name.
+Any empty field will inherit the prior field's value in the above order

 - @dictionary
     Must exists outside an entity definition.
 Defines a dictionary of common strings/patterns such as a URL regex
                     %% @dictionary pattern { email: "^[a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$", url: "^https?://[^\s]+$" }